Yellowjacket (Marvel Comics): Guardians of the Galaxy

 Yellowjacket went to the 31st century with Guardians of the Galaxy.
 She further proves her worth when she saved the life of Charlie-27 by shrinking, flying inside his throat, and performing "surgery" on a massive blood clot with her stings.
 She forms a close friendship with Nikki.
-She later uses 31st century technology to redesign her costume, making it look less like Henry Pym's design (she even found a way to fly without installing wings on her costume).
+She later uses 31st century technology to redesign her Yellowjacket costume to look less like Pym's design (as she even found a way to fly without installing wings on her Yellowjacket costume).

 She used her powers as a valued member of the team, until, homesick, she attempts to return to the 20th century.
 On the way, she stops in the near future and learns that a disaster was about to happen to the Avengers in her target time.
 On her return to the present, she confronts Iron Man under the control of Immortus, a powerful time-traveling being in the guise of Kang the Conqueror.
 Iron Man kills Yellowjacket.

 Resurrection

 During the Chaos War storyline, Yellowjacket is among the dead people released by Pluto to defend the Underworld from Amatsu-Mikaboshi.
-Because of what happened to the death realms, Yellowjacket is among the dead people that return from the dead.
-Yellowjacket joins with the other resurrected Avengers as they fight Grim Reaper and Nekra.
-Yellowjacket, along with the Swordsman, and the Shi'ar warrior Deathcry are given a second chance to live when the three of them survive Grim Reaper's attacks.
-After the defeat of the Chaos King, resurrected members of Alpha Flight were seen having been fully restored to life but there has been no sign of Yellowjacket.
+Yellowjacket joins with the other resurrected Avengers as they fight the Grim Reaper and Nekra.
+Yellowjacket, the Swordsman, and Deathcry are given a second chance to live when the three survive the Grim Reaper's attacks.
+It is unknown if Yellowjacket was resurrected after the Chaos King's defeat.

+Criti Noll

+Criti Noll is a Skrull who impersonated Hank Pym / Yellowjacket during the Secret Invasion storyline.

 Darren Cross

-Darren Cross is the third character to use the Yellowjacket codename, after gaining the costume thanks to Egghead, and also became a supervillain.
+Darren Cross is the third major character to use the Yellowjacket codename, thanks to Egghead, as a supervillain.

-Other versions

-Ultimate Marvel

-The original Ultimate Marvel incarnation of Yellowjacket is Ultron, a robot designed to be an expendable super soldier.
-Ultron is later killed by Hank Pym who later takes up the Yellowjacket mantle, wanting to make up for what his creation did.